-Environmental analyses

-To determine whether environmental factors needed to be included in analyses, we analyzed climate and soil characteristics to assess for significant differences between the two ranges and between FA and FU sites within each range.
-As annual average precipitation (mm) and max annual temperature (°C) (Table 1) were co-correlated (linear regression; F1,39 = 117.10, p-value < 0.001, R2 = 0.74), we chose to use annual average precipitation to represent climate in our analyses as it showed a significant difference between ranges, while max annual temperature did not (Fig. S1).
-This was analyzed using a mixed effects model as part of an analysis of variance (ANOVA) in which range and fire history were fixed factors and site was treated as a random factor.
-As the purpose of this study is to compare diversity and community composition of EM within FA and FU sites between the ranges.
+Mean annual precipitation (mm) and maximum annual temperature (°C) (Table 1) were correlated (linear regression; F1,39 = 117.10, p-value < 0.001, R2 = 0.74), Therefore we used mean annual precipitation to represent climate in our analyses as it showed a significant difference between ranges, while max annual temperature did not (Fig. S1).
+We analyzed climate variables using a mixed effects model as part of an analysis of variance (ANOVA) in which range and fire history were fixed factors and site was treated as a random factor.

-We conducted a PCA of the soil characteristics which showed significant differences between ranges or between sites with different fire histories (Table 2).
-PCA axis 1 which explained 50.22% of the variation, was used as the response variable in a mixed effects model ANOVA in which range and fire history were fixed factors and both site and tree were treated as random factors.
+We conducted a PCA of the soil characteristics, which differed between ranges and as a function of fire histories (Table 2).
+PCA axis 1, which explained 50.22% of the variation, was used as the response variable in a mixed effects model ANOVA in which range and fire history were fixed factors and both site and tree were treated as random factors.
 Our analysis showed that soil did not vary significantly between ranges nor between sites with differing fire histories (Fig. S2).
 We, therefore, did not include soil in future analyses.

 Species richness and diversity

-Diversity was analyzed using both Fisher’s alpha and Shannon’s diversity index.
-Fisher’s alpha is robust to variable sample sizes and is used for communities that generally follow a logarithmic series distribution as is common microbial communities (Fisher et al., 1943).
+Diversity was analyzed as Fisher’s alpha and Shannon’s diversity (Fisher et al., 1943).
+Fisher’s alpha is robust to variable sample sizes and is used for communities that generally follow a logarithmic series distribution, as is common microbial communities.
 To complement Fisher’s alpha diversity index, diversity was also calculated using Shannon’s diversity index as it is a non-parametric diversity measure (Shannon, 1948).
-Diversity and species richness were calculated per tree using the ‘vegan’ package in R (Supplementary table S1) (Oksanen, 2018).
-Diversity and species richness data was assessed for normality and heterogeneity of variance prior to analysis (data not shown).
-Species richness and Shannon’s diversity were normal, but Fisher’s alpha index did not meet assumption of equal variance required for parametric analysis.
-After assessing the data, we removed those trees from the Fisher’s alpha analysis where the species richness was equal to the community abundance finding that this falsely inflated the Fisher’s alpha value (Supplementary table S1).
-After removal of outliers, Fisher’s alpha met all assumptions for parametric analyses.
+Diversity and species richness were calculated per tree with the ‘vegan’ package in R (Supplementary table S1) (Oksanen, 2018).
+Data were assessed for normality and heterogeneity of variance prior to analysis (data not shown).
+Species richness and diversity were normally distributed.
+We removed outliers from the Fisher’s alpha analysis where the species richness was equal to the community abundance as this falsely inflated the Fisher’s alpha value (Supplementary table S1).
 We assessed differences between FA and FU sites within each range for species richness, Fisher’s alpha, and Shannon’s diversity using a t-test.
-All analyses were carried out in using R (R Core Team, 2018).
+All analyses were carried out using R (R Core Team, 2018).

 Community composition

 Community composition of EM communities was analyzed based on fire history, both within each range and across both ranges, using an analysis of similarity (ANOSIM).
 Patterns were assessed visually using non-metric multidimensional scaling (NMDS).
 To assess community differences, we used two different similarity indices: Jaccard (a presence/absence measure) and Morisitia-Horn (an abundance measure) (Magurran 2004).
-Data was assessed for normality and equal variance prior to ANOSIM (data not shown).
-The datasets that failed to meet the assumptions required for ANOSIM were analyzed using PERMANOVA.
+Data were assessed for normality and equal variance prior to ANOSIM (data not shown).
+The datasets that failed to meet the assumptions required for ANOSIM were analyzed with PERMANOVA.

 Taxonomy